KragWu/MuscleTracker/docs/BUILDNOTE.md

 ## Step 14: Use HTML Element

-I use this documentation to know the specific attributes usefull : https://developer.mozilla.org/fr/docs/Web/HTML/Element (Official Doc)
+I use this documentation to know the specific attributes useful: https://developer.mozilla.org/fr/docs/Web/HTML/Element (Official Doc)

 **NOTE:** I use this documentation at this moment to force to write just number in inputs.